clarifynl/responsive-pics/README.md

   'path'    => (string) The requested image file path ]
 ```
 ---

 ### `responsive_pics_request_processed`
+This action fires when ResponsivePics has processed an image resize request from the ActionScheduler queue and has saved the file locally.

 ```php
 do_action('responsive_pics_request_processed', (int) $post_id, (int) $quality, (int) $width, (int) $height, (array) $crop, (float) $ratio, (string) $resize_path);
 ```